CONFLATOR: Incorporating Switching Point based Rotatory Positional Encodings for Code-Mixed Language Modeling: The Bottleneck of Code-mixed Language Modeling: Switching Points

 In the context of modeling code-mixed languages, switching points can be considered as ordinary bigrams, that occur with other monolingual bigrams in a corpus.
 It is easy to infer that particular SP bigrams will be relatively rare in a given corpus.
 Hence, such sparse occurrences of switching point bigrams make it difficult for any Language Model to learn their probabilities and context.
 Since the language changes at the switching point, LMs are likely to find it difficult to process these tokens.
 In order to counter this challenge, we partition our code-mixed data into \textbf{(i)} \textit{switching points}, and \textbf{(ii)} \textit{non-switching points}.
 We then build LMs specifically for switching points and non-switching points, as discussed in the following sections.

-\textbf{CONFLATOR Hypothesis: } The CONFLATOR is built on 2 hypotheses. i) Positional information is important for language models, especially when dealing with CM text. ii) Switching points are the bottleneck for code mixed language models (CMLM).
+\textbf{CONFLATOR Hypothesis: } The CONFLATOR is built on 2 hypotheses. i) Positional information is important for language models, especially when dealing with CM text. ii) Switching points are the bottleneck for code-mixed language models (CMLM).
 We incorporate positional information of switching points into our CMLM.